spatie/sheets/README.md

 // '<h1>Hello, world!</h1><p>Welcome to Sheets!</p>'
 ```

-You can create your own `Sheet` implementations with accessors just like Eloquent, but we'll dive into that later.
+You can create your own `Sheet` implementations with accessors just like Eloquent, but we'll [dive into that later](#sheet-class).

 ### Configuring collections

-Sheets is highly configurable if the default configuration doesn't cut it.
+Sheets is highly configurable.
 You can configure each collection separately by using an associative array in `config/sheets.php`.

 ```php
 // config/sheets.php